halcyondude/k8s-rucksack/macos-docker-cluster/README.md

 kubectl config use-context docker-for-desktop
 ```

-At this point, you can issue normal commands (e.g. `kubectl create -f my-special-something.yaml` or `kubectl get pods` or ___)
+At this point, you can issue normal commands such as:

-You can use your new local cluster the same one interacts with a production cluster.
+- `kubectl create -f my-special-something.yaml`
+- `kubectl get pods`
+- `kubectl apply -f party-on-wayne.yaml`

 ### deploy the kubernetes dashboard